 Through all of my travels, Sevilla is still my favorite place.

-For this post, I am going to go through the historic monuments that are must-sees, the bars, the clubs, the best places to have an afternoon drink so that for those of you who read this, can hopefully enjoy your time in Sevilla and have a bit of an easier time planning your trip.
+I am going to go through the historic monuments that are must-sees, the bars, the clubs, the best places to have an afternoon drink so that for those of you who read this, can hopefully enjoy your time in Sevilla and have a bit of an easier time planning your trip.

 The Real Alcazar –This is the most beautiful palace ever!
 If you go, definitely get tickets ahead of time here because if you go anytime after March, there will be lines.
 When you buy tickets, you have to use a debit card – something I figured out the hard way.
 Also, fun fact this was home to Dorne, if you’re a Game of Thrones fan.